Roseanna329/UBC-ENM-Workshop-Fall-2016/Day2/Day2_Tutorial.md

 ##### QUESTIONS:

-1. Which pairs of variables are highly correlated?
+1. Which pairs of variables are highly correlated in your version of the analysis?
-2. For each pair highly correlated variables, decide which to keep.
+2. For each *pair* of highly correlated variables, decide on one to keep.
 3. When might we decide not to remove highly correlated variables?
 When do we have to?

-If you think a different background extent is more appropriate for the niche model, you can try out some of the following generate your background extent and then repeat the steps above to test for correlations between your variables.
+If you think a different background extent is more appropriate for the niche model, you can try out some of the following code to generate your background extent and then repeat the steps above to test for correlations between your variables.

 ``` r
 ### Different background extents